I inherited a very tidy classroom, and for this I am incredibly grateful. Many teachers are not

 so lucky to have this.

-But still, it took me half the school year before I could get in there and sift through the hundreds of books that were organized in plastic tubs once upon a time (before I arrived).
-And now I wonder why I waited so long.
+But halfway through the school year I finally got in there and sifted through the hundreds of books that were organized in plastic tubs once upon a time (before I arrived).
+Now I wonder why I waited so long.
 It went from a chaotic place I avoided to one of our favorite spaces in the classroom.
-Here's a glimpse of my classroom library journey.
+Here's a glimpse of my journey in organizng a classroom library.

 After sifting out the books missing pages or those which shouldn't have been printed after the 1970's, I arranged and rearranged and rearranged again piles of books.
 I conferred with other teachers, checked all the lower primary classrooms and visited the librarian.
 Based on the collection I had, here's the categories that made the most sense: